It’s not that energy companies don’t want to make it easy, but it can be confusing working out what your latest bill is trying to say.

 It may become an issue if the company writes to you to increase payments, chases you, and you don’t take any action.

-There are some energy companies can offer support to help if you are in debt on your energy bill, they can help fund the cost of more energy-efficient boilers or can provide a white goods grant.
+Energy companies offer support if you are in debt on your energy bill; they can help fund the cost of more energy-efficient boilers or can provide a white goods grant.

 If your account is in credit, you’ve paid for more energy than you’ve used